Do you fume when something goes against your wish?

 2. Stress and Anxiety – This has been discussed in previous posts and can cause you to have physiological problems.
 For example, sleep difficulties or overthinking resulting in loss of daytime peace and incoherence at work.

-3. Depression – Although causes are usually external and modifiable, sometimes getting help in terms of handling the physical symptoms is useful.
+3. Depression – Although causes are usually external and modifiable, sometimes getting help in handling the physical symptoms is useful.
 Also, confiding in a neutral environment that is nonjudgmental is useful.
+That is when you should consult a psychiatrist.
 Biological depression without any physical or external cause is also something one should be aware of.

 Worry fear anxiety are all a normal part of life, and can even be helpful in some instances.
 We often worry about things that are present in our lives, such as finances, work, and family, and this worry has the potential to help us make good decisions in these areas.
 This is normal and is not a cause of concern as this kind of worry leads to solutions to problems.

 It is possible, however, for worry to become more confronting, emotionally, than these everyday worries.
 If you are experiencing worries that are excessive, uncontrollable, or irrational, and have been experiencing these worries for an extended period of time, you may be suffering from Generalized Anxiety Disorder, or GAD.

 If you feel that your worrying is out of your control and that you need some help understanding and dealing with it, this information on worry and Generalized Anxiety Disorder will help